Client Success Stories – Dave & Karen

 Client Information: Dave (age 68), Karen (age 67)

-Secondly, when it came to their objective of passing on some of their wealth to their grandchildren, we set up a solution that is perfectly suited for a grandparent-grandchild legacy wish.
+Secondly, when it came to their objective of passing on some of their assets to their grandchildren, we set up a solution that is perfectly suited for a grandparent-grandchild legacy wish.
 That solution is a permanent insurance policy, owned by Dave & Karen, with the lives insured being the grandchildren.
 This is a perfect strategy for their objectives for a number of reasons:

 - Dave & Karen can deposit money into the policies with no immediate tax implications.